saaamar/abtest-framework/README.md

 **What it means**

-* Each user is assigned once to a variant (A or B)
+* Each user is assigned once to an experiment variant (e.g., variant A or variant B — in many systems named control and treatment)
 * All conversations for that user follow the same variant during the experiment

 **Pros**